Dan3105/Authcookbook/.obsidian/001 - .NET Authcookbook/0001 Authentication.md

 `DefaultScheme`
 - When there is only a single authentication scheme registered
-- Eliminates the need to specify the `DefaultScheme` in [AddAuthentication(IServiceCollection)](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.authenticationservicecollectionextensions.addauthentication#microsoft-extensions-dependencyinjection-authenticationservicecollectionextensions-addauthentication\(microsoft-extensions-dependencyinjection-iservicecollection\)) or [AddAuthenticationCore(IServiceCollection)](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.authenticationcoreservicecollectionextensions.addauthenticationcore#microsoft-extensions-dependencyinjection-authenticationcoreservicecollectionextensions-addauthenticationcore\(microsoft-extensions-dependencyinjection-iservicecollection\)).
+- Eliminates the need to specify the `DefaultScheme` in [`AddAuthentication(IServiceCollection)`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.authenticationservicecollectionextensions.addauthentication#microsoft-extensions-dependencyinjection-authenticationservicecollectionextensions-addauthentication\(microsoft-extensions-dependencyinjection-iservicecollection\)) or [`AddAuthenticationCore(IServiceCollection)`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.authenticationcoreservicecollectionextensions.addauthenticationcore#microsoft-extensions-dependencyinjection-authenticationcoreservicecollectionextensions-addauthenticationcore\(microsoft-extensions-dependencyinjection-iservicecollection\)).

 ### Authentication scheme

-The authentication scheme can select which authentication handler is responsible for generating the correct set of claims.
+The authentication scheme can select which authentication handler is responsible for generating the correct set of [[#^6c7dc1|claims]].

 An authentication scheme is a name that corresponds to:
 - An authentication handler